-Mustang is the place that is similar to the dry Tibet-like region at the northern end of the Kali Gandaki River.
+Mustang is a place that is similar to the dry Tibet-like region at the northern end of the Kali Gandaki River.
 Officially, Mustang is the name of the district along the Kali Gandaki from the Tibetan border south to Ghasa.
 The capital of the Mustang district is Jomsom and the region of Tibetan influence north of Kagbeni is basically referred to as upper Mustang.
 Upper Mustang Trek is the trek to Lo through the arid treeless landscape.
 Strong winds generally rock across the area in the afternoon, basically dropping at night.
 Being in the rain shadow of the Himalaya, Lo has much less rain than the other parts of Nepal.
 During the monsoon season, the skies are cloudy and there is little rain.
 In the winter, there is usually snow, sometimes as much as 30 or 40 accumulate on the ground.
 The government of Nepal has announced the Upper Mustang needs to be preserved and should be a restricted area.
 Trekkers are only allowed to visit with a special permit and must be in a group of two foreign trekkers.

 Rara Lake trek